 Middling; (10 to 30 kgs)

-I am currently using 'Parcelforce 48' to Europe, for which a parcel up to 30kgs can be sent for around £30.00.
+I am currently using UPS to Europe, for which a parcel up to 30kgs can be sent for around £20.00.

-For bulkier items to the U.S.A and further afield a courier service such as UPS, TNT or FedEx is preferable to the post because their infrastructure is best developed there.
+I am also using UPS as my preferred carrier to the U.S.A and further afield.
 However there are weight and dimensional limits on what they will accept for transport.

 Heavyweight; (no limit!)

-For heavy exports I use All Freight Packing at Heathrow Airport.
+For heavy exports I use All Freight Packing at Heathrow Airport to pack.
 They have received compliments from receiving customers on the quality of their reasonably-priced work.
-Crates are then trucked to your preferred shipper or I can arrange one for you.
+Crates are then driven over to your preferred shipper or I can arrange one for you.

 Notes on receiving goods abroad;